 Our Board does not have a formal policy requiring the separation of the roles of Chief Executive Officer and Chairperson of the Board.
 The Board believes it is in our best interests to make that determination based on circumstances from time to time.
 Currently, our Chairman of the Board is not an officer of the Company.
-The Chairman of the Board chairs the meetings of our Board and meetings of our stockholders, with input from the Vice Chairman and the Chief Executive Officer.
-The Vice Chairman works with the Chief Executive Officer and the Chief Financial Officer in coordinating our activities with key external stakeholders and parties.
+The Chairman of the Board chairs the meetings of our Board and meetings of our stockholders, with input from the Executive Vice Chairman and the Chief Executive Officer.
+The Executive Vice Chairman works with the Chief Executive Officer to develop and gain approval from the Board of our growth strategy and works with the Chief Executive Officer and the Chief Financial Officer in coordinating our activities with key external stakeholders and parties.
 These activities include corporate governance matters, investor relations, financing, and mergers and acquisitions.

 Our Board believes that our current leadership structure and the composition of our Board protect stockholder interests and provide adequate independent risk management and other oversight of our business, while also providing outstanding leadership and direction for our Board and management.
-More than a majority of our current directors are "independent" under Nasdaq standards, as more fully described above.
+More than a majority of our current directors are "independent" under Nasdag standards, as more fully described above.

-The independent directors of the full Board, and the Audit, Compensation and Nominating and Corporate Governance Committees are all comprised of independent directors.
+The independent directors of the full Board, and the Audit, Compensation, Corporate Responsibility and Sustainability and Nominating and Corporate Governance Committees are all comprised of independent directors.
 The full Board and each of the Board's committees meet in executive sessions, without management present, during each regularly scheduled Board or committee meeting and are very active in the oversight of the Company.
 Each independent director can add items to the agenda for Board meetings or raise subjects for discussion that are not on the agenda for that meeting.
 In addition, our Board and each Board committee has complete and open access to any member of management and the authority to retain independent legal, financial and other advisors as they deem appropriate.